MailOnline/videojs-vast-vpaid/README.md

  >Number of milliseconds for the ad to start before canceling it.
 Defaults to 3000ms

 ## adsEnabled
  >Flag to disable the ads.
-Defaults to false.
+Defaults to true.

 ## autoResize
  >Flag to enable resize of the adUnit on window's `resize` and `orientationchange` events.
 This is useful for responsive players.
 Defaults to true